vishal-1344/Error-360-/README.md

 - A lightweight monitor (one dot product + two norms per step)
 - Model-agnostic framework adaptable to diffusion, autoregressive, and planning models

-**What Error-360 is not (yet):**
+**What Error-360 is not yet:**
-- A formal proof of Lyapunov stability (inspiration only)
+- A formal proof of Lyapunov stability
-- A universal fix for semantic hallucination (focuses on geometric instability)
+- A universal fix for semantic hallucination
-- A replacement for training-time improvements (complementary approach)
+- A replacement for training-time improvements

 ---